yuqiii-wang/KnowledgeNotes/math/algebra/stats_and_probability/stats_evaluation.md

 Control means the effect to be negative.

 For example, there are two groups of students, one group $G_1$ (treatment group) had undergone a study improvement program, another group $G_2$ (control group) not.
-Study wants to prove effectiveness of the improvement program should show academic scores of $G_1$ higher than $G_2$.
+Study that wants to prove effectiveness of the improvement program should show academic scores of $G_1$ higher than $G_2$.

 * Sample vs population: